askiiart/askiiart.github.io/index.md

   - A fantastic looking satirical, but rude website, mocking things such as "5MB background video\[s\] of hipsters poking at their iPhones"

 ## Other/Meta

-If you like what you see here, a donation would be nice.

 [//]: # (For CSS for wrapping even if cutting off the word, see /style.css)